PaulioRandall/p21/README.md

 const fileDocs = p23().map(cleanFileNode)
 ```

 Note that cleaning doesn't alter whitespace.
 Because I have no idea what kind of whitespace formatting someone may use.

-Multiline comments have a minor exception where the leading whitespace and prefix `//` are removed.
+An unbroken series of single line comments are the exception.
+The leading whitespace and prefix `//` is removed from each line.
+The leading space in the
+content is also removed if there is one, and only one, leading space.

 ```js
 [